-You can easily install Windows 10 from a USB flash drive, a pen drive, or a thumb drive on your laptop or desktop computer to use Windows 10 and its new features.
-Windows 10, the latest operating system from Microsoft, comes with a number of new features and it has many improvements over the previous versions of Windows.
+In this post, we will show you how to install Windows 10 from a USB flash drive, a pen drive, or a thumb drive on your laptop or desktop computer to use Windows 10 and its new features.
+Windows 10, the latest operating system from Microsoft, comes with a number of new features, and it has many improvements over the previous versions of Windows.

 Installing Windows 10 from USB seems to be a bit tricky at first but it is quite easy.